Our free membership, business.com+, takes the pain out of choosing new business services.

 An MIT Sloan Management Review study found that a toxic work culture is the top factor in employee turnover and that the workplace atmosphere is 10 times more important than competitive pay in predicting turnover.

-How a bad workplace atmosphere hurts your business
+How a bad working environment hurts your business

-A poor workplace atmosphere can lead to poor performance from good employees.
+A poor workplace environment can lead to poor performance from good employees.
 In the U.S. alone, employee disengagement costs companies more than $500 billion every year, affecting productivity, wellness and revenue.
-Here are some ways a bad workplace hurts your business:
+Here are some other ways a bad workplace hurts your business:

 • Low employee morale: Ineffective leadership can make good employees feel unwanted and unappreciated.
 If management is looking out only for their own best interests and doesn’t effectively communicate with the group, the negativity will trickle down to their staff.
 This negativity can lower employees’ confidence and cause them to lose interest in the company.